 Chocolate Toxicity Calculator for Dogs

-Quickly assess the risk if your dog has eaten chocolate.
+Assess the risk if your dog has eaten chocolate.
 Enter your dog's weight, the type of chocolate, and the amount consumed to see the estimated theobromine dose and risk level.
-This calculator is for informational purposes - always contact your veterinarian for actual emergencies.
+This calculator is for informational purposes.
+Contact your veterinarian in an emergency.

 How We Calculate This